jed/dynamo/README.md

 #### db\[_operationName_\](data, cb)

 All of the original DynamoDB operations are provided as methods on database instances.
-You won't need to use them unless you want to sacrifice a clean interdace for more control, and don't mind learning their JSON format.
+You won't need to use them unless you want to sacrifice a clean interdace for more control, and don't mind learning Amazon's JSON format.

 ### TableList